Foster ideas to turn risk into return.

 Corporate finance and asset pricing is one of the most challenging and rewarding fields in economics.
 Beyond finding an appropriate price or value, making right investment decisions and knowing how to finance those, corporate finance is about inspiration.
 Being deeply embedded within every corporation, it is about identifying new revenue streams, showing which strategies generate value and which not, as well as stabilizing the cash flows generated using financial tools to even cut through economic difficulties.
 The quote of Paul Samuelson „Investing should be more like watching paint dry or watching grass grow.
 If you want excitement, take $800 and go to Las Vegas.” supports the long-term perspective of corporate finance and asset pricing.

 Therefore, my aim is to encourage students to capture a thorough and deep understanding of quantitative relations, to inspire using the obtained knowledge to leave the safety harbour and to set out for new opportunities.
 Take on a critical perspective, understand complex economic interrelations and know how to use the financial tools of tomorrow.

-In 2018, I became Professor of Mergers and Acquisitions of Small and Midsized Entities at HHL Leipzig Graduate School of Management.
+In 2018, I became Professor of Mergers and Acquisitions at HHL Leipzig Graduate School of Management.
 After studying economics with a specific focus on financial economics at Freie Universität Berlin, I joined HHL for my doctoral studies.
 After that I became Junior Professor of M&A of SME at HHL.
 Since then, I have continuously broadened my knowledge within the fields of asset pricing and corporate financial decision making.
 I am an active member of the European Financial Management Association (EFMA) and the European Accounting Association (EAA).

 Besides my academic career, I always kept a close link to the financial practice to intensify the extensive experience gained in banking and corporate finance when working for well-known banks and financial advisories.